gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 ```

 ## DESCRIPTION
 The Set-AIPScannerConfiguration cmdlet sets optional configuration settings for the Azure Information Protection scanner.

+**For the general availability version:**

 When you install the scanner, these settings are configured for you with their default installation values.
 Use this cmdlet to change the settings, which will be used the next time the scanner runs.
 If you need the changes to take effect immediately, restart the Azure Information Protection Scanner service on the Windows server computer.

 The configuration settings include whether the scanner is in discovery mode only or applies labels, whether a file will be relabeled, whether file attributes are changed, what is logged in the reports, whether the scanner runs once or continuously, what justification message to use when required, and the Rights Management owner for protected files.

+**For the preview version:**

+The Set-AIPScannerConfiguration cmdlet sets local configuration settings for the Azure Information Protection scanner.
+When you install the scanner, settings are configured for you with their default installation values.
+You can configure most of the scanner configuration settings in the Azure portal.
+However, you must use this cmdlet if you need to import configuration settings from a file because the scanner cannot support online configuration, and if you need to change the report level for the locally created reports.

+Any changes will be used the next time the scanner runs.
+If you need the changes to take effect immediately, restart the Azure Information Protection Scanner service on the Windows server computer

 ## EXAMPLES

-### Example 1: Configure the Azure Information Protection scanner for a manual schedule and create a report for files that would be labeled
+### Example 1: Configure the Azure Information Protection scanner for a manual schedule and create a report for files that would be labeled - general availability version
 ```
 PS C:\> Set-AIPScannerConfiguration -Enforce Off -Schedule Manual -ReportLevel Info